tatjanakolhapure/gorgeous-online-shop/README.md

 display a message to the user if an email address has been taken already.

 When user clicks on logout they are redirected to homepage.

-All the product images, prices and description was taken from [Forever 21](http://www.forever21.com/UK/) website.
-The rest of the images were found on Google.

 ### Products app